-All deposits of the Town are made in board-designated official depositories and are secured as required by State law [G.S.
-159-31].
+The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income.
+Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.
+All deposits are made in Town Council designated official depositories and are secured as required by State law (G.S.
+159-30(c)).
 The Town may designate, as an official depository, any bank or savings association whose principal office is located in North Carolina.
 Also, the Town may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposit.

 State law [G.S.
 159-30(c)], authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high quality issues of commercial paper and bankers' acceptances and the North Carolina Capital Management Trust (NCCMT).
 The Town's investments are reported at fair value as determined by quoted market prices.
 The securities of the NCCMT-Cash Portfolio, a SEC registered (2a-7) money market mutual fund, are valued at fair value, which is the NCCMT's share price.
-The NCCMT-Term Portfolio's securities are valued at fair value.
+Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost.
+Non-participating interest earning investment contracts are reported at cost.